bpasanek/puzzlepoesis/_posts/2023-03-27-HumanitiesWeek2023.md

 ![Map Final Intersection](../../../../images/Map-Intersections2.png)

 The other time, however, was the same between the two secondary locations, which in fact indicated when teams were to show up at the final, “tertiary location,” the University Chapel.
-There, at the appointed time — 1:00pm on the final day of the hunt — members of Puzzle Poesis sat in wait with the final, determining QR code and puzzle.
+There, at the appointed time — 1:00pm on the final day of the hunt — members of Puzzle Poesis sat in wait with the final, determining QR code and puzzle based on a piece of music written and performed by a former member of Puzzle Poetry.

 Chapel

 PUZZLE:
 ![YoutTube](../../../../images/YouTube-Pentomino.png)

-Follow the link to Cameron Church's musical performance: https://www.youtube.com/watch?v=M6jV7dr8AG8
+Follow the link to Cameron Church's musical performance: (https://www.youtube.com/watch?v=M6jV7dr8AG8)[https://www.youtube.com/watch?v=M6jV7dr8AG8]

 Tell us, what is the official name of the thing on screen from 25:32 to 25:35?